HuiZeng/Grid-Anchor-based-Image-Cropping-Pytorch/README.md

 2. Run TrainModel.py to train a new model on our dataset or Run demo_eval.py to test the pretrained model on any images.

-To change the aspect ratio of generated crop, please change the generate_bboxes function in croppingDataset.py (line 115).
+To change the aspect ratio of generated crops, please change the generate_bboxes function in croppingDataset.py (line 115).